Trick 'r Treat (2009)

 This film does not have a single, central story.
 Rather, it consists mostly of four 20-minute vignettes, loosely connected by the fact that they're all set in the small Middle American town of Warren Valley, Ohio on Halloween night.
 In the first of the bunch, we get Steven Wilkins (Dylan Baker), a school principal and serial killer who kills kids every Halloween, leaving out a bowl "unattended" and waiting for punks who try to violate the honor system it's operating under before giving them a poisoned candy bar as an "extra" reward -- all while he prepares to carve pumpkins with his son.
 After that, we get a group of teenagers seeking to collect eight jack-o'-lanterns in order to commemorate the "Halloween School Bus Massacre", an urban legend dating back thirty years.
 Next, we get a group of attractive young female friends who are trying to get Laurie (Anna Paquin), the virgin of the group, laid... or so it seems.
 Finally, we get Mr. Kreeg (Brian Cox), an old curmudgeon who hates Halloween and scares off trick-or-treaters from his doorstep, only to get paid a visit by Sam, a mysterious kid in a pumpkin costume (he's the little guy pictured on the poster) who punishes him for his disrespect of ancient traditions.
 The characters cross paths, but only rarely do they interact with one another, their stories all taking place simultaneously but separately; Sam is the only recurring character who shows up in each of their stories, a sort of "spirit of the season".
 It's an anthology film, like four episodes of The Twilight Zone hooked together into one movie, and while there isn't a cohesive, overarching plot holding them together, the themes they share help bind them instead.
 It's telling a simple story about a single Halloween in a single small town, and it knows it doesn't need to be about a great plot to sacrifice everybody to Satan or something silly like that.
 It's about how the spirit of the season permeates everything around them, like a way bloodier version of A Christmas Story.

 And speaking of blood, each of those four stories is told remarkably well, and the manner in which they are all tied together over the course of the film not only lends it some consistency, it also reflects the broader themes that the film is trying to represent.
 If you want gore, the body count is sky high, especially for a film that's only eighty-two minutes long counting the credits, and the kills deliver the goods.
 The diversity of the scares is wide, too, with ghosts, werewolves, pumpkin monsters, and all-too-human evils living side by side, all realized with great practical special effects that feel realistically icky and disgusting.
-Given how short each of the shorts is Michael Dougherty is great at building suspense the old-fashioned way, while also weaving in a hilarious mean streak, one that's not afraid to laugh at the sillier elements of the holiday (sexy costumes, TV specials) or at the poor suckers who usually have it coming in the end.
-The cast is great; given how little screen time each of them has, they're all basically supporting characters, but their relationships and personalities felt authentic, warts and all.
+Given how short each segment is, Michael Dougherty is great at building suspense the old-fashioned way, while also weaving in a hilarious mean streak, one that's not afraid to laugh at the sillier elements of the holiday (sexy costumes, TV specials) or at the poor suckers who usually have it coming in the end.
+The cast does a phenomenal job; given how little screen time each of them has, they're all basically supporting characters, but their relationships and personalities felt authentic, warts and all.
 It's a ridiculous rollercoaster ride that's not afraid to get silly or grotesque.
 Watching this film is like being a gangster: it's hard to describe just how it feels, but damn it feels good.

 The Bottom Line: